eitanyaffe/evo2_gcp/README.md

 ### 2. Running a Job

 To run the model, submit a job with a name and an input FASTA file.
+The primary input for the model is a FASTA file, which must be specified for each job using the `--input_fasta` flag.

 ```bash
 # Submit a job and wait for it to complete